4ban/DenoNewsBot/README.md

-# A simple Deno based parsing service that sends news into a telegram channel via its API
+# A Deno based parsing service
+It parses few sources with using cheerio or source API is possible and sends news into a Telegram channel via its REST API

 ## Installation and Running
 ```bash